 Do you know why January 24, 1848, is such a significant date in history?
 It’s when James W. Marshall first discovered gold in Coloma!
 This sparked the famous Gold Rush, and visitors flocked to the area with hopes of striking it rich.
 Some of the miners eventually moved on, but you can still find fascinating remnants of past.
 Today, you can visit these Gold Rush towns and ghost towns near Sacramento to enjoy a bit of history and a whole lot of unique charm!
 They’re all alive and well today and are actually thriving with residents and tourists.
-And, you can make the most of your visit by looking through our free Vacation Guide to see the best things to do in the area!

 Explore Gold Rush Towns and Ghost Towns Near Sacramento